arecker/blog/posts/2014-04-03_welcome-home.md

 </div>

 But I was growing dissatisfied.
 Wordpress is written entirely in PHP, so whenever a plugin broke, I basically just had to sit around and wait for it to get fixed.
+I don't know PHP, and I certainly don't want to learn it by fixing Wordpress plugins.

 Secondly, since it was written for non-programming folk, all the editing and site management is built right into the website.
 It's convenient, but this puts a lot of pressure on your authentication for the site.
 I was getting at least eight notifications on my phone daily alerting me that someone else was trying to crack my password.
 I don't think anyone succeeded, because I don't remember a time where my blog looked like the *Amazon* of male enhancement pills.